|

 therefore the initials of both the designer (V) and the manufacturer (R) were brand marked

-onto the wooden platform.
+in the wooden platform.

-underneath was made December 1916, at the The Hague Ice Club.
+The above picture was made December 1916, at the The Hague Ice Club.

 At the right we see the then seven years old Princess Juliana at the rod